reeshuffled/reeshuffled.github.io/_posts/2023-10-30-Stock-the-Bar-Party.md

 ---
-layout: writing
+layout: article
-categories: Writing
+categories: Articles
 tags: ["Hosting Ideas"]
 title: "Stock the Bar Party"
-permalink: /writing/stock-the-bar
+slug: stock-the-bar
 description: "Bring a bottle to enjoy together with friends."
 started_at: "2023-10-04 19:45:00"
 ---